Anthony McClure – President

 Harry retired from Deloitte & Touche, a leading professional services firm, as a senior managing partner.
 He also served as vice chairman.
 Upon retirement from the firm, he served on the Board of Regions Financial Corporation, the parent of Regions Bank.
 He presently serves on the Duquesne University Business Advisory Council.
 He has always been active in the communities in which he lived being involved in United Way, YMCA, Outward Bound, among others.
 He has been a resident of Naples since 1995 where he currently resides with his wife Patricia.
 He has been active with Hope for Haiti, Order of Malta and various activities in Immokalee while in Naples.
 He has 2 children and 3 grandchildren.

-Connie Sharpe – President
+Connie Sharpe – Past President

 Originally from Circleville, Ohio, Connie and her husband, Gary, bought a home in Naples in 2000 and have lived here fulltime since 2005.
 Connie has two children and seven grandchildren.
 After receiving her bachelor’s degree in nursing from Ohio State University in 1969, she held several nursing positions in hospitals, including the vice president of Health Care Logistics for 20 years.

 Connie has been involved with NTRC since 2002 and quickly became a core member of the team.
 In addition to her service on the board of directors, Connie is a member of the executive committee, events committee and volunteers weekly as a sidewalker and leader during program lessons.

 “NTRC is what every charitable organization should be.
 It exemplifies coordination, cooperation, communication and love of a program like I’ve seen nowhere else.
 Over the years, I’ve seen the program grow from around 25 riders to more than 100.
 Growing pains and changes are seen as opportunities, not obstacles.”